 Don’t promote affiliate links in different industries on the same website

 Relevance is key not only for keyword ranking but also for ensuring product-audience fit for your affiliate website.
 The same audience is likely a good target for various products within one niche.
 But if you want to expand your affiliate offers across industries, it makes sense to build separate websites for each niche.

 Don’t place affiliate links that provide no value to your audience

 Placing too many affiliate links at the expense of your audience is not a good long-term strategy.
 You need the trust of your audience to generate sales.
 And the only way to earn that trust is by creating content that matches the intent of your visitors and gives them what they’re looking for.

 Now you know where to get your affiliate link and how to use it to get started with affiliate marketing.
 You can then choose where to place your affiliate links from the options listed above and keep tracking your results.
 Once you’ve identified the best way to get your offer in front of the right audience, you’ll start reaping the benefits.

 And if you’re just at the stage of finding the right affiliate programs, take a look at some high-paying affiliate programs that will surely make your promotion a worthwhile effort.
-Or simply join our Supermetrics affiliate program to earn 20% recurring commissions from each sale.
+Or simply join our Supermetrics partner program to earn 20% recurring commissions from each sale.

 In our ultimate guide, you will find out more about the basics of affiliate marketing.